-In order to help communities, prepare for adverse events, those working in Civil Defence need to engage effectively with individuals and groups within their region.
-The work undertaken by CDEM Groups in community engagement activities is essential in understanding the needs, resources, capabilities and vulnerabilities in our communities, pre, post and during an emergency.
-This work ensures that communities will be better prepared and more confident to respond when needed.
+Work undertaken in year one of this project has led to some important inroads into how we can work together to support our communities to respond in an emergency and recover from adverse events.
+This work is essential in understanding the needs, resources, capabilities and vulnerabilities in our communities, and ensures that communities will be better prepared for and more confident to respond when needed.